Jeffree Star: Jeffree Star Cosmetics

 In 2014, Star founded his e-commerce makeup brand, Jeffree Star Cosmetics.
 In a five-part docuseries by Shane Dawson, Star stated that the end of his music career had left him essentially bankrupt, and that he had used his remaining savings to start his makeup brand.
 Star began promoting the brand through videos published on YouTube, leading to the success of his YouTube channel, with 15.8 million subscribers and over 2.5 billion views as of December 2023.
 Bustle magazine described Star as "a musician and onetime MySpace celeb that reinvented himself in the YouTube makeup tutorial space."
 His first cosmetics release was a collection of velour liquid lipsticks, which were followed by highlighter palettes, lip scrubs, eyeshadow palettes, clothing, and accessories, such as mirrors and make up bags.
 The first East Coast location to carry the cosmetics line was a Morphe Cosmetics store at the Westfield Garden State Plaza in Paramus, New Jersey on August 11, 2018.
 Star has since launched several successful collections, such as the "Blue Blood" eyeshadow palette.

 Personal life

 Star was in a relationship with Nathan Schwandt from 2015 to January 2020.
 He also says that he avoids cigarettes and hard drugs, although he does smoke cannabis.

 As of December 2020, Star resides in Casper, Wyoming.

+On Taylor Lewan and Will Compton's podcast Bussin With The Boys in 2023, Star said "conservatives like me because I'm just real" after expressing his disdain for non-binary people and the label.
+He showed support for Charlie Kirk in September 2025 after Kirk's death arguing that "Charlie Kirk fought for the truth."
+In November 2025 on The Skinny Confidential podcast, Star urged the T and Q to be removed from LGBTQ.
+He also claimed that he does not identify with the gay label stating "I'm just open and very me".

+Health

+Star has noted several times about using an inhaler to treat his asthma, which he was diagnosed with at childhood.

+Star has publicly spoken about his mental health in his series The Secret World of Jeffree Star; stating that he used to suffer from depression and that he would commit self-harm.